Saint-Goazec

 Saint-Goazec (/fr/; Sant-Wazeg) in commune in the Finistère department of Brittany in northwestern France.

 Population

 Inhabitants of Saint-Goazec are called in French Saint-Goaziens.
-The commune's population peaks in 1906.
+The commune's population peaked in 1906.

 Geography

 Saint-Goazec lies on the northern slope of the Montagnes Noires (french, Black Mountains).
 The canal de Nantes à Brest, which is the canalized river Aulne, forms the commune's northern border.